nmelare/mirrorOrofacial/.github/pull_request_template.md

 #### Kind of Change
 What kind of change does your code introduce?
 Put an ```x``` in the box that applies.
-**NOTE: Please do not create MRs with different purposes.
-Each MR must have a single purpose: Hotfix, New Feature, or Structural Change.**
+**NOTE: Please do not create PRs with different purposes.
+Each PR must have a single purpose: Hotfix, New Feature, or Structural Change.**

 - [ ] Hotfix.
 - [ ] New Feature.